-The Department of Psychology requires that students earn 4% of their final grade by participating in research that is conducted by faculty and graduate students and that has received ethical approval.
-The types of studies are quite varied and some of them are on-line while others are lab studies.
-This 4% is earned by participating in a total of 3 hrs (3 credits) of research.
-Each hour of participation is worth 1 credit = 1.333%.
-At least 1 hr must be spent in a laboratory study (they cannot all be on-line studies).
+The Department of Psychology requires that students earn 4% of their final grade by participating in research.
+This research is conducted by faculty and graduate students and has received ethical approval.
+The types of studies are quite varied.
+This 4% is earned by participating in a total of 8 hrs (8 credits) of research.
+Each hour of participation is worth 1 credit = .5%.
+You must participate for 4 hrs in the fall (worth 4 credits = 2%) and participate for 4 hrs in the winter (worth 4 credits = 2%), for a total of 8 credits worth a total of 4%.